mbarronaws/aws-kms-workshop/Section-3-Working-with-Web-App.md

 The Web App is very simple python web server that works as a shared file server, for internal employees for example.
 It allows to upload and download files to/from  S3.
 For downloads the Web App keeps a local file in the instance where Web App is running, prefixing the file with "localfile-".
 Remenber, our instance has a role with a policy attached to it that allow to read/write from S3.

 First, modify the security group associated with the server to ensure HTTP traffic is allowed.
-Add an ingress rule to the security group attached to the public instance allowing port 80 from your IP address (lookup your public IPv4 address)
+Add an ingress rule to the security group attached to the Public EC2 instance allowing port 80 from your IP address (lookup your public IPv4 address)

 Use [this link to review the Security Groups documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).